raphael-group/fastBE/README.md

 ```

 The two modes of fastbe are `search` and `regress`.
 The `search` mode
+infers the phylogenetic tree best fitting the input frequency matrix, while
+the `regress` mode infers the fit of the input tree to the frequency matrix.
+If one is interested in inferring a phylogenetic tree
+from a frequency matrix, the `search` mode should be used.

+Formally, the `search` mode
-solves the variant allele frequency $\ell_1$-deconvolution problem,
+solves the variant allele frequency $\ell_1$-factorization problem,
 while the `regress` mode solves the variant allele frequency
 $\ell_1$-regression problem, both of which are defined in
 our manuscript.

-The `search` mode takes as input an $m \times n$ frequency matrix $F$ and outputs
+The `search` mode takes as input an $m \times n$ frequency matrix $F$
-an $n$-clonal tree that best fits the frequency matrix. **Important note: the search
+and outputs an $n$-clonal tree that best fits the frequency matrix.
-command requires a root vertex specified with the `-f/--assigned-root` flag.**
-By default this root vertex is set to be $0$.
-When the root vertex is unknown,
-it suffices to append an extra column to the beginning of the frequency matrix
-and specify the root as $0$.

 The `regress` mode
 takes as input an $m \times n$ frequency matrix $F$ and an $n$-clonal
 tree $\mathcal{T}$ and outputs the minimum value of
 $\lVert F - UB_{\mathcal{T}} \rVert_1$ over all usage matrices $U$.

+[!IMPORTANT]
+The search command requires a root vertex specified with the
+`-f/--assigned-root` flag, corresponding to the appropriate column of the
+frequency matrix.
+By default this root vertex is set to be $0$, or the
+first column of the frequency matrix.
+When the root vertex is unknown,
+it suffices to append an extra column to the beginning of the frequency matrix
+and specify the root as $0$.
+As best practice, keep the root vertex
+as the first column of the frequency matrix.

 ### Input format

 The input format for the `search` mode of *fastbe* consists of a frequency
 matrix $F$ in `.txt` format.
 Rows are separated by newlines
 and columns are separated by spaces.
 Rows correspond
-to distinct samples and columns correspond to distinct mutation clusters.
+to distinct samples and columns correspond to distinct mutations
+(or mutation clusters).
 More formally, $F_{ij}$ is the frequency of the $j^{\text{th}}$ mutation
-cluster in the $i^{\text{th}}$ sample.
+in the $i^{\text{th}}$ sample.
 As an example, a frequency matrix $F$
-describing $20$ samples and $10$ clones is:
+describing $20$ samples and $10$ mutations is:
 ```
 1.0000 0.9801 0.0000 0.8265 0.0156 0.3683 0.2450 0.1218 0.1260 0.0000
 1.0000 1.0000 0.0000 0.1257 0.0000 0.0000 0.0000 0.0000 0.0000 0.1436